-Just edit JQM_ROOT/conf/resources.xml file to reference your own database and delete or comment JQM_ROOT/conf/db.properties.
-It contains by default sample configuration for Oracle, PostgreSQL, HSQLDB and MySQL which are the four supported databases.
+Just edit JQM_ROOT/conf/resources.xml file to reference your own database.
+It contains by default sample configuration for Oracle, PostgreSQL, HSQLDB, DB2 and MySQL which are the supported databases.
 (HSQLDB is not supported in production environments)

 Note: the database is intended to be shared by all JQM nodes - you should not create a schema/database per node.